-Peace & Justice Studies is a rapidly developing area of academic study which, from a variety of disciplines, examines:
+Peace and Justice Studies is a rapidly developing area of interdisciplinary academic study that explores:

-Peace & Justice Studies draws on a wide range of academic subjects including history, theology, political science, international affairs, literature, social work, psychology, economics, gender and diversity studies, the natural sciences, and others.
+Peace and Justice Studies draws on a wide range of academic subjects including history, theology, political science, international affairs, literature, social work, psychology, economics, gender and diversity studies, the natural sciences, and others.